crapougnax/Client/README.md

+# Arrowsphere API Client

+The Arrowsphere API Client Suite is the best way to consume services offered by the Arrowsphere xAC API.

+Written in PHP and Framework-agnostic, the Client is available as a composer package.

-# xAC Client
+## The xAC Client

-xAC Client is a complete PHP semantic client able to perform queries on xAC.
+xAC Client is a complete PHP semantic client able to perform queries on the xAC API.

-## Configuration
+### Configuration
 Client configuration is quite simple.
 Set your API secret key, the API URL and the desired API version.

 ```PHP